Janssena/DeepCompartmentModels.jl/README.md

 ### Citing this work

-Whenever you use contents from this package, please help us spread interest by citing the original works on which this package has been based:
+Whenever you use contents from this package, please help us spread interest by citing the original work on which this package has been based:

 > Janssen, A., Leebeek, F. W., Cnossen, M. H., Mathôt, R. A., OPTI‐CLOT study group and SYMPHONY consortium, (2022).
 Deep compartment models: a deep learning approach for the reliable prediction of time‐series data in pharmacokinetic modeling.
 CPT: Pharmacometrics & Systems Pharmacology, 11(7), 934-945.